Are Solar Shingles Worth It: a Guide

 Where can you get solar shingles?

-As of publishing, getting solar shingles can be somewhat difficult due to the limited availability of both manufacturers and installers.
-(With that said, many of the companies developing and selling solar shingles have growing networks of regional partners for installation.)
+As of publication, getting solar shingles can be somewhat difficult due to the limited availability of both manufacturers and installers.
+That said, many companies developing and selling solar shingles have growing networks of regional installation partners.

 Article sources